IsoNet-cryoET/IsoNet/tutorial/Example1.md

 1. Add tomograms

-Click *insert* on the upper-right panel and then click *None* in the *MicrographName* colume, select one tomogram.
+Click *insert* on the upper-right panel and then click *None* in the *MicrographName* column, select one tomogram.

 <img src="./figures/gui_addtomo.png" alt="image-20220207002107926" style="zoom:30%;" />